kozuchowskihubert/azure-psql-app/azure-psql-app/docs/ARCHITECTURE.md

 ## Overview

-This application is a containerized Node.js notes application deployed on Azure App Service with PostgreSQL Flexible Server as the database backend.
-The infrastructure is fully managed through Terraform and automated via GitHub Actions CI/CD pipeline.
+This is a modern, full-stack notes application with a beautiful web interface, deployed on Azure App Service with PostgreSQL Flexible Server as the database backend.
+The infrastructure is fully managed through Terraform with remote state storage in Azure Storage, and automated via GitHub Actions CI/CD pipeline.

 ### Key Features
+- **Modern Web Interface**: Responsive SPA with dark mode, real-time search, and advanced filtering
 - **Containerized Application**: Docker-based deployment for consistency
-- **Managed Database**: Azure PostgreSQL Flexible Server with private networking
+- **Managed Database**: Azure PostgreSQL Flexible Server with enhanced schema
-- **Infrastructure as Code**: Terraform for reproducible infrastructure
+- **Infrastructure as Code**: Terraform with Azure Storage backend for state management
-- **CI/CD Automation**: GitHub Actions for automated deployments
+- **CI/CD Automation**: Complete GitHub Actions pipeline with health checks
 - **Private Networking**: VNet integration for secure database access
+- **Remote State Management**: Terraform state persisted in Azure Blob Storage

 ## Architecture Diagram